First Steps After a Car Accident in South Carolina

 Take note of:

 If any witnesses stopped to help, be sure to get their contact information.
-Witness statements can provide critical information in the event the two drivers have different versions of how the accident happened.
+Witness statements can provide critical information if the two drivers have different versions of how the accident happened.

 One of the best things you can do to protect your rights after an accident is to talk to an experienced car accident attorney.
-Most attorneys offer a free initial consultation, which means this conversation is at no cost to you.
+Most attorneys offer a free initial consultation, meaning this conversation is free to you.
 During your consultation, your attorney can advise you on whether you have a good case and the steps you need to take moving forward.
 Even better—once you hire a lawyer, your attorney will take care of all future communications with the insurance company.

 When to Seek Medical Care After an Accident